bjuncklaus/darknet/README.md

 NOTE: If you cannot open 'main.py', check if python is opened as the default or Anaconda version by opening it from the terminal by typing `which python`.
 If it is the defaults version, open `.bachrc` from the home directory using an edition (Atom, nano, vim, etc...), and add at the very end `export PATH=~/anaconda2/bin:$PATH`, then in the command line type `source .bashrc`.
 Try to open 'main.py' again.

+Here is a guided example of how to use the revised labelling tool.
 <p align="center">
   <img src="readme_images/label_exp.jpg" width="700"><br>
 </p>